benmanu/silverstripe-styleguide/README.md

 Define the base css/scss folder through the site config.

 	StyleGuideController:
+	  service: 'KSSService'
-  	  css_base: 'styleguide/scss' 			// the base folder used to render kss.
+  	  paths: 'styleguide/scss' 			// the base folder used to render kss.
   	  css_files:
     	- 'styleguide/dist/css/screen.css' 	// any css theme files to include in the styleguide.